NickGatti/X3D-HTML-GENERATOR/README.md

     //Which X3D file to render
     let xmlFile = '../database/clients/example-aorta/modelFile.x3d';

-    //The text for the 'displayHTMLinfoButton'
+    //The text for the 'metaDataButton'
-    let displayHTMLinfoButtonText = 'Diagnosis Info';
+    let metaDataInfoButtonText = 'MetaData Info';

     //The XML element to find the metaDataInfoAttribute in
     //We are looking for <MetadataInteger containerField='value' name='IPCCCID' value='aorta'>
     let metaDataInfoElement = 'MetadataInteger';

     //The XML element for MetadataInteger must contain
-    //We are looking for name = 'IPCCCID' let mustContainElement = 'name';
+    //We are looking for name='IPCCCID'
+    let mustContainElement = 'name';

     //The XML value for mustContainElement to look for